ioBroker/ioBroker.js-controller/README.md

 and the alias could use the same value calculated as kWh.

 As of now (js-controller 2.0.0 release) there are no front-ends to configure alias.
-To create an alias object simple create a new object with a own name in the `alias.0` namespace and add the alias definition in the common section:
+To create an alias object simple create a new object with a own name in the `alias.0` namespace and add the alias definition in the common section (here for an alias with the id `"alias.0.aliasName"`):

 ```
 {
+    _id: "alias.0.aliasName",
     common: {
         name: 'Test AliasC',
         type: 'number',